Law - Political Science - Administration

 Objectives

-The aim of this diploma is to train future professionals and reinforce the training of professionals from different sectors working with victims and perpetrators of domestic violence, by offering cross-disciplinary, theoretical and practical courses taught by academics and professionals, in order to optimize the detection and care of victims and perpetrators, encourage reporting and, more generally, strengthen the fight against this type of offence.
+This institutional diploma aims to train future professionals and strengthen the training of professionals from different sectors working with victims and perpetrators of domestic violence, by offering cross-disciplinary, theoretical, and practical courses taught by academics and professionals in order to optimize the detection and management of victims and perpetrators, encourage reporting, and, more generally, strengthen the capacity of professionals to respond to domestic violence. theoretical and practical courses taught by academics and professionals in order to optimize the detection and care of victims and perpetrators, encourage reporting, and, more generally, strengthen the fight against this type of crime.

 Program

-The courses are taught by academics and professionals (judges, lawyers, police officers, psychologists, psychiatrists, forensic doctors, etc.) and will enable students to acquire knowledge and skills in the following areas: 130h
+The courses are taught by academics and professionals (magistrates, lawyers, police officers, psychologists, psychiatrists, forensic scientists, etc.) and will enable students to acquire knowledge and skills in the following areas: 130 hours

 MODULE 1: IDENTIFICATION AND DEFINITION OF VIF

-The concept of "hold", profiles of victims and perpetrators, addictions and domestic violence, recognition of physical, sexual, psychological and economic violence
+Concept of control, profiles of victims and perpetrators, addiction and domestic violence, reporting physical

-, the impact of domestic violence on children...
+, sexual , psychological , economic , impact of domestic violence on children, etc.

-MODULE 4: CARE FOR THE VICTIMS AND AUTHORS OF VIF
+MODULE 4: CARE FOR VICTIMS AND PERPETRATORS OF DOMESTIC VIOLENCE

-Study and presentation of the procedures for judging the perpetrators of VIF, the mechanisms for protecting the victims
+Study and presentation of the procedures for judging perpetrators of domestic violence, measures to protect victims

-of VIF, supporting the perpetrators and victims, and compensating the victims of VIF.
+of domestic violence, support for perpetrators and victims, and compensation for victims of domestic violence.

 Admission